 top of page

 Special memories include Japan World Expo, Winnipeg Folk Music Festival, Mariposa Music Festival, intimate house and rural farmhouse concerts, Folk on the Rocks Music Festival, Dawson City Music Festival, Yukon Pivot Festival, cross-Canada school celebrations, Bella Coola Music Festival, International Children's Art and Music Festivals, World Rivers Day, St. Albert Arden Theatre, North Vancouver Centennial Theatre, Vancouver Revue Stage, Vancouver Heritage Orpheum Theatre, Vancouver Annex Theatre, Richmond Gateway Theatre, Hangzhou Grand Theatre, Wenzhou Grand Theatre, Kansai Music Expo, Taipei Jade Music Fest, Yukon Centre for the Arts, Ottawa Museum of History, mountainside shops, and Canadian Folk Music Award, Western Music Awards, and JUNO Award Showcases.
+She has been honoured with 5 JUNO nominations, 6 Canadian Folk Music Award nominations (one win) and several Western Canadian Music Awards.
+She has also been shortlists for her books by Kirkus Reviews and is recommended by Canadian Geographic Magazine.

-So much joy and thank you for visiting!
+Thank you for visiting!
 Please reach out with any project or other inquiries!

 bottom of page